irazasyed/telegram-bot-sdk/README.md

 ## Supported Versions

-Only the latest released version of SDK is supported.
+Only the latest released version of the SDK is supported.
-To facilitate upgrades we almost never make backwards-incompatible changes.
+To facilitate upgrades, we rarely make backward-incompatible changes.

 | Version | Supported                            | Documentation         |
 |---------|--------------------------------------|-----------------------|